Dr Andy Croll

 PhD in History (Wales), 1997

 I teach modules that reflect my interest in social, cultural and urban history.
 In class I get the chance to discuss with students a number of fascinating questions: what was it like living in a nineteenth-century slum?
 Can we ever know?
-Was the New Poor Law ‘cruel’?
+Was the Victorian New Poor Law ‘cruel’?
 What was life like in a workhouse during the era of the New Poor Law?
+How should we approach the history of the American West and other global ‘frontiers’?
+What happened when invaders met indigenous peoples?

 Module leader for: